llaville/umlwriter/README.md

 **UmlWriter** is a library that adds the ability to generate UML class diagrams.

-- **2.0.0-beta.1** only accept GraphViz backend for image/statement generation.

-Source code is analysed by this [parser Reflection API](https://github.com/goaop/parser-reflection)
+Source code analysed by this [parser Reflection API](https://github.com/goaop/parser-reflection)

 ## Features

-The main features provided by this library are:
+* Parse one to many PHP file
+* Parse one to many directory
+* Configuration is handle by a YAML file or console command arguments
 * build UML statements of a class diagram
-* draw png/svg image formats
+* draw png/svg image formats if backends installed (graphviz, plantuml server)
+* two generators provided by default: GraphViz and PlantUML

+Currently, the following language features are supported:

+* Property and method visibility
+* Static properties and methods
+* Method return types natively and from doc comment
+* Parameter types from type hinting and doc comment
+* Parameter default values
+* Class constants with value
+* Property types from doc comment
+* Property default values
+* Implemented interfaces and parent classes
+* Abstract classes

 ## Installation